thomas-forbes/thomasforbes-com/src/content/blog/my-life.md

 pubDate: 2023-04-10
 ---

+**This doesn't cover a lot of the little things.
+I am trying to focus on the key acceleration changes and the context I live in.**

 ## Early life

 Born in Montgomery country Maryland in 2005 and raised in a single family house in suburbia.
 My dad was an Economics professor at [CUA](https://www.catholic.edu/index.html) and my Mom ran her [own healthcare analysis business](http://www.braidforbes.com/).
 My Dad taught me maths from a young age and I got good at it.